zaufi/kate-cpp-helper-plugin/README.md

 * Show a real type of typedefs (as a tooltip?)
 * Render class layout according sizeof/align of of all bases and members
 * Provide Python bindings to indexing and C++ parsing, so they can be used from kate/pate plugins
-* Group #include items by directory
+* Group #include completion items by directory
-* Sort #include directives according configurable rules
+* Sort #include directives according configurable rules and type (project specific, third party libs or system)

 See Also
 ========